johnnyshankman/xtznftswap-contracts/README.md

 To run tests be sure to have [SmartPy CLI](https://smartpy.io/docs/cli/) installed globally on your machine.
 After that you can use npm to run the tests with `npm run test`.
 Output for each test can be be found in `compile/` after running.
 Inspect the `log.html` file to visually see each step of the test and validate that things like Tezos balances of each account and internal contract storage are exactly what you expect.

+### CI/Actions

+Tests are ran automatically on every push to main and every push to a pull requested branch.
+This is to ensure we never merge broken code in `main` and never create a broken Github Release.

 ## Compilation

 To run tests be sure to have [SmartPy CLI](https://smartpy.io/docs/cli/) installed globally on your machine.
 After that you can use npm to compile down the main contract using `npm run compile`.
 Output can be be found in `compile/` after running.

+## Release

+Bump the number in `package.json` accordingly in a pull request, get that merged, then run the `release.yml` Github Action.
+This will create a new Github Release automatically.

 ## How To Use Contract